Cara on dealing with conflicted feelings and life with a stoma

 The surgeons removed my womb, ovaries, cervix, bladder and part of the bowel leaving me with two stoma bags.

 You have to hold on to hope, but I kept thinking I was done.
-That that was me and I could manage.
+That was me, and I could manage.
 Then all of a sudden, I wasn’t again.

 I was horrified by the thought of the surgery.
 I didn’t realise that it could mean losing my bowel and bladder.
 I was devastated.